 The point is, weather around Belleville and the Metro East is wild and unpredictable.
 With that in mind, you have to be prepared for wildly swinging weather, with dangerous extremes this time of year.
+Ask our emergency towing service team; they’ve been busy!
 Here are a few things you can do to protect yourself:

 Cold weather can lead to a lower tire pressure.
 With the temperatures rising and falling quickly with wide extremes, it becomes even more imperative to keep an eye on your tire pressure.
 Low tire pressure can lead to flats, or worse, blowouts.
 To understand more about tire pressure, check this out.

 If you regularly check your tire pressure, you can avoid being stranded.
 If you do blow a tire, Paule Towing can help you out.
 We offer towing services and roadside assistance, including tire changing.
 For the sake of your safety, though, make sure to keep on top of your tires.
 Blowouts can lead to collisions and are nothing to take lightly.

 This week may have been sunny and beautiful, but we aren’t far removed from scary winter weather.
 With wind chills under zero within the last few weeks, it’s a good policy during this time of year to always have emergency supplies in your car.
 Frostbite happens quickly in extreme winter weather.
 Make sure you pack gloves, head wear, and a blanket.
 Thermal blankets are compact and effective.
 Hand warming packets are also helpful.